zucca-devops-tooling/kustom-trace/cli/README.md

 ---
 ### `list-root-apps`

 **Description:** Lists all root Kustomize applications found within the specified `--apps-dir`.
-A root app is a kustomization that is not referenced by any other kustomization in the scanned structure.
+A root app is a directory containing a kustomization file that is not referenced by any other app in the scanned structure.

 **Usage:**
 `kustomtrace list-root-apps [-o=<outputFile.yaml>]`